-Cannabis with high amounts of cannabidiol (CBD) is now available in a number of countries.
+Strains with high levels of cannabidiol (CBD) are now available in a number of countries.

-Over the past few years, medicinal growers have developed two strains that have become well known for their elevated levels of CBD: Charlotte’s Web and Avidekel.
+Over the past few years, cannabis growers have developed two strains that have become well known for their elevated levels of CBD: Charlotte’s Web and Avidekel.

 Charlotte’s Web (20% CBD)

 In 2011, the Stanley brothers from Colorado developed a variety of marijuana that was high in CBD and low in THC for people suffering from cancer.
 But after stopping the unrelenting seizures of a 5 year-old girl, the siblings realized a unique benefit of the high-CBD strain.
 The girl’s name was Charlotte, and the strain was dubbed “Charlotte’s Web”.

 Charlotte’s Web is believed to be the highest CBD strain in the world.
 It contains 20% CBD and less than 0.5% THC.

 It all started with a phone call came from Charlotte’s parents, Matt and Paige Figi.
 Their daughter was born with Dravet syndrome, and suffered from more than 300 seizures a week.

 After pharmaceutical options and diet changes failed to control the illness, the family made the decision to try medical marijuana.
 Despite some concern about her young age, the Stanley brothers decided to give Charlotte an opportunity to try an oil-based extract made from the unique strain — with great success.